unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 - **360XSS: Mass Website Exploitation via Virtual Tour Framework for SEO Poisoning**
   https://olegzay.com/360xss/

-I won’t claim this was **exactly the same attack**, but the **TTPs were very similar**:
+I won’t claim this was **exactly the same attack** but the **TTPs were very similar**:

 	abuse of legitimate, high-trust domains
 	modified SEO content / titles like "[Here's Way To Watch]"
 	redirection chains leading to streaming scam or spam sites
 	behavior changing over time as campaigns rotate

-At minimum, it looked like the same **family of problems**: compromised pages being weaponized not to drop malware, but to hijack SEO for traffic.
+At minimum, it looked like the same **family of problems**: compromised pages being weaponized not to drop malware but to hijack SEO for traffic.

 ---